arjyoVeersa/Medix_escrow_project_setup/README.md

 ## Step-by-Step Instructions

 ### 1. Extract the Medix Escrow Project
-Extract the project folder to a location on your system.
+- Extract the project folder to a location on your system.
 Make note of the file path for future reference.
+- Install Sql server, git, clone the repo and install .net version 4.7.2 developer pack

 ---